-The Early Bird fee is \$15.00 per person.
-Sign up and payment is required by January 11, 2020 for the early bird fee.
-The fee covers Lunch on Saturday, camp cost of warming stations, fuel, event supplies, patches and miscellaneous costs. \$18.00 per person after January 11th and does not guarantee an event patch on the day of the event.
-Online registration closes on January 23rd at 8pm, registration after that date will be \$20.00 per person at the event.
+The fee is \$15.00 per person.
+Sign up and payment is required by Friday January 21, 2022.
+The fee covers warming station, fuel, event supplies, patches and miscellaneous costs.
+Late registration will be \$30.00 per person so please plan accordingly.